Strategie Grains sees bigger EU cereal crops next year

 Cereal crops in Europe were mostly in good condition, the French firm said, though it noted a late return of rain in southeast Europe had hampered planting.

-Grain markets are also monitoring a cold spell in Europe for any local damage in areas where crops may face double-digit negative Celsius temperatures without snow cover.
+Grain markets are also monitoring a cold spell in Europe for any local damage.
 GRA/EU

+Strategie Grains' EU production outlook for next year assumed increased yields and a stable crop area for soft wheat and barley, while for maize a rebound in yields was seen offsetting a drop in area.

+That reflected an upward revision to the expected soft wheat area and a cut to the projected maize area compared with Strategie Grains' initial sowing forecasts last month.

 (Reporting by Gus Trompiz; editing by Jason Neely)